westerndigitalcorporation/zonedstorage.io/docs/filesystems/btrfs.md

 group is free (that is, when all the blocks within the block group are unused).

-When dealing with *btrfs* volumes that are composed of multiple disks, restrictions are added to ensure that all the disks have the same zone model (and in the case of zoned block devices, the same zone size).
-This matches the existing *btrfs* constraint that dictates that all device extents in a block group must have the same size.
+When dealing with *BTRFS* volumes that are composed of multiple disks, restrictions are added to ensure that all the disks have the same zone model (and in the case of zoned block devices, the same zone size).
+This matches the existing *BTRFS* constraint that dictates that all device extents in a block group must have the same size.

 All writes to data block groups use [Zone Append